Accumulative reservoir construction: Bridging continuously relaxed and periodically refreshed extended reservoirs: Conclusions

 The intermediate regime is the target for simulations, as it can provide accurate approximations to the steady--state current and NESS in the presence of continuum, macroscopic reservoirs.
 In other words, it is the physical regime of the ARC--class of techniques.
 It can be identified as a plateau region of almost-constant current and system density matrix.
-When going from CR to PR in this physical regime, there is a ``cut'' (complete with discontinuous quantities, such as the entanglement entropy, when following optimal parameters) when transitioning between quasi--continuous and refresh--like physics.
-The regimes on each side, the CR-- and PR--like regimes, have well--defined error--cost scaling, with the latter having approximately twice the error decay rate as the former.
+When going from CR to PR in this physical regime, there is a ``cut'' (complete with discontinuous quantities, such as the entanglement entropy, when following optimal parameters) when transitioning between quasicontinuous and refresh--like physics.
+Away from the cut, the CR-- and PR--like regimes, have well--defined error--cost scaling, with the latter having approximately twice the error decay rate as the former.
 This more rapid decay, though, comes at a cost of a higher overall prefactor due to a larger operator entanglement entropy.

+The best error--cost scaling---the best performance---for our example occurs in this transition regime (i.e., the intermediate ARC regime), right after the cut on the refresh side but well before reaching parameters that approximate the full PR.
+As with PR, this scaling comes at a cost (albeit, lower) in the entanglement entropy.
+This will be challenging to converge, as is readily apparent in the tensor network simulations.
+Higher temperatures reduce this barrier, bringing PR and other ARC regimes into more computationally accessible regions.